 Moderate fitness is recommended

 Contact us for timetable information

-Please note: The TSS Earnslaw undergoes annual maintenance from mid-May to mid-June each year.
+Please note: The TSS Earnslaw undergoes annual maintenance early June to early July each year.
 During this time departures do NOT operate.

 You can hire mountain bikes in Queenstown from Outside Sports or other local suppliers

 You need to be fully self-sufficient with food and drinks and to be well equipped in terms of gear and clothing.
 The cycling route along the Back Road is remote and there are no shops or other services of any kind

 Safety helmets must be worn on the road and cyclists must not enter adjoining privately owned farmland